kevin-anadon/bank_saintpatrick/README.md

 To deploy the front-end on Netlify and the back-end on Railway, follow the respective deployment instructions for each platform.

-Feel free to contribute to the project or report any issues [here](https://github.com/kevin-anadon/banco_saintpatrick/issues).
+Feel free to contribute to the project or report any issues [here](https://github.com/kevin-anadon/bank_saintpatrick/issues).

-Enjoy using Banco Saint Patrick Home Banking! 🏦💳
+Enjoy using Bank Saint Patrick Home Banking! 🏦💳